Brian's Guide to

 25 min.

-Rail service S-Bahn S1 to Hbf every 10 min.; change at Ohlsdorf for U-bahn U1 to other central Hamburg stations
+Rail service S-Bahn S1 to Hamburg Hbf every 10 min.; change at Ohlsdorf for U-bahn U1 to other central Hamburg stations

-Taxi service 24-hour service, approx. €20 (agree on price in advance)
+Taxi service 24-hour service, approx. €40

 Hannover (HAJ)